Driving chiral phase transition with ring diagram: Results

 (5) A positive feedback mechanism: Solving Eqs.~\eqref{eq:newgap1a}, ~\eqref{eq:newgap1b} and ~\eqref{eq:newgap2} consistently, we obtain the results in Fig.~\ref{fig2}.
 The reduction of the chiral transition temperature is obvious: the ring weakens the effective four-quark coupling at finite temperatures, leading to an earlier transition.
 Also, without the polarization dressing in Eq.~\eqref{eq:dress}, the PNJL model predicts an increasing chiral transition temperature with $B$.
 The dressed interaction reverses this trend, and the appearance of quarks enhances explicit Z(3) breaking, which weakens the confining effect and in turn enhances the polarization~\cite{Lo:2020ptj}.
 This model demonstrates such a positive feedback mechanism in a very transparent manner.

 (6) Lastly we examine the effect of using a temperature (and $B$) dependent $(M, \ell)$, obtained as the solution to the gap equations, on the ring.
 This is shown in Fig.~\ref{fig3}.
 The extra $(M, \ell)$ dependence turns out to give a modulation of the theoretical limits studied in Fig.~\ref{fig1}.
 Note that the polarization can increase substantially at intermediate temperatures with increasing $B$, which can drive the phenomenon of inverse magnetic catalysis.
-The need for a $B$-dependent coupling has been motivated in Refs.~\cite{mediumG1,mediumG2}, Eq.~\eqref{eq:dress} could be a theoretical justification to introducing such an effect.
+We find no need to introduce a $B$-dependent coupling as advocated in Refs.~\cite{mediumG1,mediumG2}.
+Instead, Eq.~\eqref{eq:dress} could accommodate a theoretical explanation of such an effect.